Taxis of Singapore: The 1950s and 1960s

-In the 1960s, with the poor state of Singapore's public transportation, pirate taxis proliferated.
+In the 1960s, with the poor state of Singapore's public transportation, illegal taxi operations proliferated.
 These taxis were uninsured and often overcrowded with passengers.
 The police tried to mitigate the issue by discouraging people from taking such taxis, but their efforts had little effect, a result of problems faced with finding witnesses to testify against pirate taxi owners.
 The police also started sending undercover agents to deal with these taxis, but the number of pirate taxis continued to increase, detrimentally impacting bus and licensed taxi operators.
 In February 1966, a committee was set up by the Singapore government to review the policy on taxis and taxi drivers, especially with respect to taxi licenses.
 The committee completed its report by June that year, in which it recommended an increase in the number of licensed taxis, along with the legalisation of pirate taxis for the sole purpose of transporting schoolchildren.
 The report also recommended against increasing the number of taxi licenses.
 In addition, penalties for pirate taxi operators were increased, with higher fines and prison terms for up to six months.
 In October 1966, with new government regulation, licensed taxis were required to have a two-tone black and yellow livery, and be fitted with a lit sign with the word 'Taxi" on the roof.